Jugoslavijo: Legacy

-Since the breakup of Yugoslavia, like all songs celebrating the former country, Jugoslavijo remains controversial to be found played in public.
-By contrast, the song is well received by yugo-nostalgics and admirers of Yugoslavia in general and can be seen sung by folk choirs.
+Since the breakup of Yugoslavia, like all songs celebrating the former country, "Jugoslavijo" remains controversial when played in public.
+By contrast, the song is well received by Yugo-nostalgics and admirers of Yugoslavia in general, and can be seen performed by folk choirs.
+The phrase "od Vardara do Triglava" itself remains a popular common metonym in references to Yugoslavia and the modern Yugosphere.

 The song has been featured in the 2016 Croatian film ZG80, which is set during the final years of tensions in the former Yugoslavia.
-It has also been used for the premiere tour for the 2006 comedy-drama Karaula (The Border Post).
-Song "Yugo" from the Slovenian pop rock group Rock Partyzani mixes a wide range of lyrics from the Yugoslav-era rock songs into one, which starts out with and includes the main verses from Jugoslavijo.
-The phrase 'Od Vardara do Triglava' itself nevertheless remains a common metonym in references to Yugoslavia and modern Yugosphere.
+It has also been used for the premiere tour for the 2006 comedy-drama The Border Post.

+The song "Yugo" from the Slovenian pop-rock group Rock Partyzani mixes a wide range of lyrics from the Yugoslav-era rock songs into one, which starts with and includes the lyrics of "Jugoslavijo".